open-rmf/rmf_rtls/README.md

 # rmf_rtls

-rmf realtime location system.
-This server provides a common coordinate system for multiple vendored RTLS-s.
+Web-based rmf realtime location system.
+This service provides a common coordinate system and agnostic RLTS data format for different vendored RTL-systems.

-Systems can provide or retrieve tags information and map transfromation by interacting the endpoints of RTLS server.
+Vendored RTLS-s can provide or retrieve tags information and map transfromation by interacting the endpoints of RTLS server.

-The `rtls_server` persists all tagstates and transformation informaiton in a databad, and can scale horizontally.
+The `rtls_server` persists all tag states and map transformations in a database.

 > Still work in progress

-Roadmap:
-The location information of rtls tags could enable certain features in RMF core.
-These features include:

-1.  block congested lanes
-2.  update tag as "readonly" robot
-3.  ...

-## Available APIs Endpoints
+## Available REST APIs Endpoints

 - `/open-rmf/rtls/map_transformation`
   - POST and GET method